 Until relatively recently Chiang Mai was a small and green city and surrounded by plenty of open spaces so parks, we guess, weren’t really an issue.
 But with its rapid urbanisation, many gardens have been lost to condo construction and surrounding green areas have been snatched for new highway projects.
 Parks, it seems, have been forgotten about amid the concrete onslaught.

-We’ve put it in our hikes and walks category though a walk in this park isn’t going to last very long.
 There’s a series of small ponds and bridges interspersed with lawns, a basic playground for kids at one end and the usual snack and drinks stalls, but even if you walked really slowly you could still do the entire park in less than 10 minutes — Lumpini it is not!

 It’s a pleasant enough place to hang out: you can feed the pigeons, feed the catfish, have a drink by the pond, sit under a tree and read a book.
 If you sit on the far side of the park you can almost not hear the traffic though be warned at weekends it can get pretty full and noisy with picnicking families.

 Warning: if you don’t like our feathered friends, then this probably isn’t a good place for you since feeding these feathered rats/charming little birdies (delete as applicable) is a popular local pastime in the absence of ducks.
 (Hyde Park this is not!)

 They’re also rather tame and will even eat out of your hand if you like that sort of thing.

 Suan Buak Hat is open daily during daylight hours — enjoy!

 By Mark Ord.